callingsandesh/Leapfrog-Assignment/Data/3rd Week(OLAP Design)/weekend_assignement/docs/documentation.md

 ![Image ](https://github.com/callingsandesh/Leapfrog-Assignment/blob/ETL-weekend/Data/3rd%20Week(OLAP%20Design)/weekend_assignement/docs/ss/5_product_not_sold_yet.png)

-Almost 534 producs are their which the company is not been able to see.So now the company has to re-thing about the product to keep .
+Almost 534 producs are their which the company is not been able to sale.So now the company has to re-thing about the product to keep .

 > TOTAL SALES BY BRAND